-There are many people in Frome who have jobs but 46 families need food parcels from Fair Frome every month to feed their families.
+There are many people in Frome who have jobs but there are also 46 families who needed food parcels from Fair Frome last month.
 How can this be?

-The Living Wage Foundation has been campaigning for the implementation of a ‘Real’ Living Wage (see here for the current rate) since 2011.
+The Living Wage Foundation has been campaigning for the implementation of a ‘Real’ Living Wage (currently £8.25 an hour for over 18s) since 2011.
 Unlike the recently announced ‘National’ Living Wage, the ‘Real’ Living Wage is calculated on the cost of living, working out what families need to survive.
 Unlike the government-driven Living Wage, it also covers the under 25s and is voluntary.